fusionpbx/fusionpbx-docs/source/advanced/upgrade.md

   Login into the web interface with a user account assigned to the superadmin group.
   Login to the console with either the ssh, the locally.
-  Backup It\'s a good idea to make a backup.
+  Backup It's a good idea to make a backup.
 If using sqlite, your backup will easily include the SQL database.

 ```